Makaton

-Makaton is an augmentative and alternative communication (AAC) system which uses signs (hand gestures) and symbols (images) alongside speech & written words to support communication.
+Makaton is an augmentative and alternative communication (AAC) system which uses signs (hand gestures) and symbols (images) alongside speech and written words to support communication.
 Despite its use of signs, Makaton is not a sign language.

-Makaton is used by hearing people with communication challenges and learning disabilities to communicate and claims to support the development of essential communication skills such as attention, listening, comprehension, memory and expressive speech and language.
-The Makaton language programme has been used with individuals who have cognitive impairments, autism, Down syndrome, specific language impairment, multisensory impairment and acquired neurological disorders that have negatively affected the ability to communicate, including stroke and dementia patients.
+Makaton is used by hearing people with communication challenges and learning disabilities to communicate and is proven to support the development of essential communication skills such as attention, listening, comprehension, memory and expressive speech and language.
+The Makaton Communication Programme has been used with individuals who have cognitive impairments, autism, Down syndrome, specific language impairment, multisensory impairment and acquired neurological disorders that have negatively affected the ability to communicate, including stroke and dementia patients.

 The name "Makaton" is derived from the names of three members of the original teaching team at Botleys Park Hospital in Chertsey, Surrey: Margaret Walker (the designer of the programme and speech therapist at Botleys Park), Katherine Johnston and Tony Cornforth (psychiatric hospital visitors from the Royal Association for Deaf People).

 Makaton is a registered trademark of The Makaton Charity, which was established in 2007 to replace the original charitable trust, the Makaton Vocabulary Development Project, established in 1983.
 The original trademark application for Makaton was filed in Britain on 28 August 1979, with registration approved as from that date under trademark registration no. 1119745.

 Programme

-The Makaton Language Programme uses a multimodal approach to teach communication, language and, where appropriate literacy skills, through a combination of speech, signs, and graphic symbols used concurrently, or, only with speech with signs, or, only with speech with graphic symbols as appropriate for the student's needs.
-It consists of a Core Vocabulary of roughly 450 concepts that are taught in a specific order (there are eight different stages).
+The Makaton Communication Programme uses a multimodal approach to support communication, language and, where appropriate literacy skills, through a combination of speech, signs, and graphic symbols used concurrently, or, only with speech with signs, or, only with speech with graphic symbols as appropriate for the Makaton user's needs.
+It consists of a Core Vocabulary of roughly 450 concepts that are taught in a specific order which broadly follows the pattern of natural language acquisition in eight stages.
 For example, stage one involves teaching vocabulary for immediate needs, like "eat" and "drink".

-Later stages contain more complex and abstract vocabulary such as time and emotions.
-Once basic communication has been established, the student can progress in their language use, using whatever modes are most appropriate.
+Later stages contain signs and symbols for more complex and abstract vocabulary such as time concepts and emotions.
+Once basic communication has been established, the user can progress in their Makaton use, using whatever modes are most appropriate.
 Also, although the programme is organised in stages, it can be modified and tailored to the individual's needs.
-In addition to the Core Vocabulary, there is a Makaton Resource Vocabulary of over 11,000 concepts which are illustrated with signs and graphic symbols.
+In addition to the Core Vocabulary, there is a Makaton Resource Vocabulary of signs and symbols for over 11,000 concepts.